 Note: Under NJ’s “Tommy Laws,” victims and their families are entitled to compensation and counseling services due to NJ Transit accidents.

-Contact Kamensky, Cohen, and Riechelson to Determine Liability in Your Bus Collision Case
+Contact Cohen & Riechelson to Determine Liability in Your Bus Collision Case

 The process of filing a claim, lawsuit, or settling after a bus accident can be highly challenging, complex, and frustrating.
 To ensure complete compensation for your injuries, including pain and suffering, contact an experienced New Jersey Personal Injury Lawyer.
 In light of the differences in claim procedures, unique timelines, statute of limitations, and many variables that may affect your claim and compensation, it is important to schedule a free consultation with an NJ personal injury attorney as soon as possible after a bus accident resulting in injury.

-The lawyers at Kamensky, Cohen, and Riechelson have proven experience for over 50 years handling personal injury claims for clients injured in Woodbridge, East Windsor, Burlington, Lambertville, Hamilton, Hightstown, Mercer County, and towns in New Jersey.
-Contact our Trenton office for a free consultation regarding your bus accident case by calling (609) 528-2596, or you can also complete our online form.
+The lawyers at Cohen & Riechelson have proven experience for over 50 years handling personal injury claims for clients injured in Woodbridge, East Windsor, Burlington, Lambertville, Hamilton, Hightstown, Mercer County, and towns in New Jersey.
+Contact our Hamilton office for a free consultation regarding your bus accident case by calling (609) 528-2596, or you can also complete our online form.